MwTLaura/DATA-4382-Capstone-II/README.md

 1. Clone this repository

-2. Install dependencies
+2. Install dependencies:
-pip install -r requirements.txt
+ !pip install -r requirements.txt

-3. Set up your OpenAI API key
+3. Set up your OpenAI API key:
  Create a .env file in the root directory:
  OPENAI_API_KEY=your_key_here

-4. Run the notebooks in order
+4. Run the notebooks in order:
  Phase1 → Phase5

 ---